Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Behaviors tied to each individual response that indicate ADHD symptoms are also highlighted in the Details Section.
 This allows you to quickly see specific behavioural problems or issues that the patient is experiencing:

-That covers the end-to-end experience for this new clinical report focused on ADHD.
+That covers the end-to-end experience for this new clinical psychiatry report focused on child and adult ADHD.

 Get the Creyos ADHD Report Interpretation Guide